How To Argue Like A Christian

 Are We Even Supposed To Argue?

-The New Testament is full of instructions on needing to give an argument.
-1 Peter 3:15 says we need to be ready to give a defense for what we believe.
-That means if someone challenges us, we need to be ready to present an argument for why we think Christianity is true.
-In 2 Corinthians 5:11, Paul says he and the apostles “try to persuade others”.
-This passage appears in a section where Paul is discussing reconciliation, so he is making an argument to others regarding how we are reconciled to God through Jesus.
 Paul also spent many of his days in Ephesus in synagogues and lecture halls debating and giving arguments for the kingdom of God (Acts 9:8-10).
 Acts 17:16-34 has Paul in Athens “reasoning in the synagogue with the Jews” (v17).
 A few verses later, he is in the Areopagus – a great lecture/debate hall on Mars Hill – making the case for the One, True God.
 In his letter to the church in Ephesus, Paul tells them they need to “put away falsehoods” and “speak the truth with [your] neighbor” (Ephesians 4:25).
 We have to tell our neighbors the truth about the Gospel whether they agree with it or not.
-Paul is the most prolific writer in the new Testament, and he spent most of his days arguing,
+Paul is the most prolific writer in the New Testament, and he spent most of his days arguing,

 Many people think of being a Christian as having a passive, non-confrontational persona.
 Most of this is drawn from Jesus telling us to turn the other cheek, love our neighbor and all that.
-This points more to the method of our presentation, though, and not if we should or should not argue in the first place.
+This points more to the method of our presentation, though, and not to whether we should or should not argue in the first place.

 Before I get into the how, I want to go through a few definitions.
 First, let’s talk about what an argument is.
 An argument is the act of giving reasons for what you think to be true.
-In the New Testament, the Greek word that is translated to “argue” is suzeteo – which means “to discuss, dispute, or question”.
+In the New Testament, the Greek word translated to “argue” is suzeteo – which means “to discuss, dispute, or question”.
 If you make a statement, and someone else disagrees with you, then both of you must provide arguments for why you think you are right.
 I have two kids.
 Whenever I want their opinion on something – like where we should eat dinner, or what we should do on vacation – I am asking them to present an argument for the position they hold.
 I don’t literally say “make your argument”.
 It’s usually a question – like “why do you think/feel that way?”.
-But, they are making an argument none the less.
+But, they are making an argument nonetheless.

 How Should Christians Argue?

 Using terms like “give a defense” or “arguing” makes the whole procedure seem very combative.
 And we’re not supposed to be combative, right?
 So how do we approach such interactions?
 For some people, using the word “arguing” or “having an argument” makes them a little uncomfortable.
 I think that’s because we link the act of giving an argument to being argumentative.
-That’s the fist waving, dig your heals in, shouting match imagery I referred to earlier.
+That’s the fist-waving, dig-your-heals-in, shouting match imagery I referred to earlier.
 It’s so easy for us to let our emotions get the better of us when someone doesn’t appear to be getting what we are explaining.
 Both sides feel they have the truth, and nothing gets people more fired up than when you tell them they are wrong on something they firmly believe.

 As Christian Ambassadors, we need to take a more diplomatic approach to giving an argument.
 We need to have the wisdom to navigate the conversations, and the character to not let things get heated.
 When Greg Koukl from Stand To Reason speaks on this, he puts it this way: